-Combining integrated photonics with superconducting electronics is a promising approach to achieving large-scale neuromorphic systems.
+Artificial intelligence increasingly affects many aspects of society.
+New computational hardware based on information-processing in the brain is being developed to lead to more powerful AI systems.
+Working within this field of “neuromorphic computing”, our project combines integrated photonics for communication with superconducting electronics for computation to construct large-scale neuromorphic systems for AI.
 Optical signals broadcast over a network of nanophotonic waveguides enable massive connectivity between artificial neurons.
-Superconducting single-photon detectors integrated with waveguides enable extraordinary energy efficiency.
-Together, neurons based on these devices can achieve the complexity and connectivity of the human brain.
-We are currently developing the devices and systems to enable this extremely promising technology for large-scale neuromorphic computing.
+Superconducting single-photon detectors integrated with waveguides enable communication at the physical limit of energy efficiency.
+Superconducting electronic circuits based on Josephson junctions are excellent for performing neural computations.
+Together, synapses, dendrites, and neurons combining these devices can achieve the complexity, connectivity, and scale of the human brain.
+We are developing the devices and systems to realize superconducting optoelectronic networks for neuromorphic supercomputing.

 Our work in this area can be separated into two categories: conceptual and experimental.
 Please read our publications linked below for more information.